Joshkingzz/cancer_patients/README.md

-├── sql/                  → Contains all SQL queries for analysis ├── powerbi/              → Power BI report file (.pbix) for visualization ├── python/              → contains codes for data cleaning and wrangling └── README.md             → Project overview and explanation
+├── sql/                  → Contains all SQL queries for analysis ├── powerbi/              → Power BI report file (.pbix) for visualization ├── python/              → contains codes for data cleaning and wrangling ├── Report/              → contains descriptive analysis and answers to questions asked by client └── README.md             → Project overview and explanation
 ```